 On Tuesday, I voted for a new Clause to the Finance Bill, which would have required the Government to publish a report on the impact of the increase in VAT on living standards, small businesses and fairness in the tax system.

 50p rate of tax for the highest earners

 The Commons also debated an amendment which would have required a report on the impact of a 50p rate of income tax for those earning over £150,000 a year.

-When so many people are still finding it difficult to make ends meet, I believe the cut for those on the highest incomes was the wrong priority.
+When so many people are still finding it difficult to make ends meet, I believe that the cut for those on the highest incomes was the wrong priority.
 Indeed, for people earning more than £1 million a year, the cut in the 50p rate has meant an average tax cut of £42,000.

-I believe the public finances need those with the broadest shoulders to pay their fair share which is why I would like to see the 50p rate of tax on earnings of over £150,000 restored which could help to get the deficit down in a fairer way.
+I believe that the public finances need those with the broadest shoulders to pay their fair share which is why I would like to see the 50p rate of tax on earnings of over £150,000 restored which could help to get the deficit down in a fairer way.

 Corporation Tax Rates and Business Rates